City-Specific Descriptions

 Step-by-Step: Adding a City-Specific Description

-Section titled “Step-by-Step: Adding a City-Specific Description”- Click Content → city_descriptions.
+Section titled “Step-by-Step: Adding a City-Specific Description”- Open the service you want to customize (services → click the service).

-- Click the city_slug field and type the city’s URL slug exactly (e.g.,
+- Fill in the City Slug field with the city’s URL slug exactly (e.g.,

 eagle-pass). - Scroll to Translations and click the English tab.

-- Type your custom description in the description field.
+- Type your custom description in the Service Description field.

 - Click the Spanish tab and add the Spanish version.